erdaqorri/Mesenchymal-Stem-Cell-CLF/README.md

 This repository contains the code for the project *"Integrating bulk RNA sequencing and single-cell sequencing to identify a comprehensive panel of senescence markers in senescent canine MSC populations."*

 It includes scripts for:
-- Processing RNA and single-cell RNA sequencing data.
+- Processing RNA and Single-Cell RNA sequencing data.
 - Data preprocessing and visualization.

 ## Genome version